 The Bottom Line

-Read the quote including the fine print.
+Read the quote, including the fine print.
 Ask questions.
 Be sure you understand what you are getting.
-At Sunergy Systems we’re happy to walk you through every step of our proposals and to answer every question.
+At Sunergy Systems, we’re happy to walk you through every step of our proposals and answer every question.